sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 ============================
 Get a User Interface account
 ============================

-*In this section we will describe how to get a User Interface account.*

 The User Interface (UI) account will provide you with the environment to interact with the Grid.
 It is your access point to the Grid.
 You log in to a UI machine via SSH.
 On this computer you can, amongst others, do the following things: access Grid resources, create proxies, submit jobs, compile programs or prototype your application.
 For debugging purposes it is good to know that the environment of a user interface is similar to a Grid worker node thus if your code runs on the user interface it will most likely run on a Grid worker node.